jcaillon/valet/tests.d/1102-self-build/results.approved.md

 CMD_OPTS_this='-x --profiling'
 CMD_SHORT_DESCRIPTION_selfBuild='Re-build the menu of valet from your commands.'
 CMD_SHORT_DESCRIPTION_selfConfig='Open the configuration file of Valet with your default editor.'
+CMD_SHORT_DESCRIPTION_selfExport='Returns a string that can be evaluated to have Valet functions in bash.'
 CMD_SHORT_DESCRIPTION_selfMock1='A command that only for testing valet core functions.'
 CMD_SHORT_DESCRIPTION_selfMock2='A command that only for testing valet core functions.'
 CMD_SHORT_DESCRIPTION_selfMock3='A command that only for testing valet core functions.'